QLIC-meets/QLIC-meets.github.io/season2/README.md

 together with the framework, allows us to construct protocols with arbitrarily small biases.
 This solves the open problem of quantum weak coin flipping (in the absence of noise).

+Joint work with Jérémie Roland and Stephan Weis.

 [1] C. Mochon, “Quantum weak coin flipping with arbitrarily small bias”, arXiv:0711.4114 (2007).

 [2] C. Mochon, “Large family of quantum weak coin-flipping protocols”, Phys.
 Rev. A 72, 022341 (2005).